ronb12/ProcureFlow/README.md

 ## 📄 License & Copyright

-**© 2024 Enterprise Procurement Management System.
+**© 2024 Bradley Virtual Solutions, LLC.
 All rights reserved.**

 This software is proprietary and is protected by copyright laws and international treaties.
 Unauthorized reproduction, distribution, or modification is strictly prohibited.

 ### **Usage Rights**
 - **Educational Use**: This demonstration system is provided for educational and evaluation purposes only
-- **Commercial Use**: Requires written permission from the copyright holder
+- **Commercial Use**: Requires written permission from Bradley Virtual Solutions, LLC
 - **Government Use**: Available under government contract terms and conditions
 - **Modification**: No modifications allowed without express written consent